 IMMINENT FAILURE

 The parties acknowledge that, if the existing Bismarck Bridge is determined by BNSF to be subject to derailment, imminent failure, or other serious physical hazard, BNSF would immediately notify the USCG, USACE, and SHPO, and immediately commence the USCG (Commandant Instruction M16590.5C, Chapter 4.F.) and USACE (33 CFR 325.2(e)(4)) emergency permit process prior to bridge removal and replacement.
 BNSF will notify the other Consulting Parties within 24 hours of notifying the agencies.
 A second tier MOA will then be developed pursuant to Stipulation VIII. by the USCG, ACHP, SHPO, BNSF, and other Consulting Parties to mitigate the loss of the historic bridge.
+This provision may only be invoked prior to the conversion of the Bismarck Bridge to a non-rail purpose, and prior to BNSF and the Public Private Partnership executing a contract or lease for the bridge.
+In the event that BNSF invokes this provision, BNSF shall be exclusively responsible for paying any and all costs associated with the demolition.

 SECOND TIER MEMORANDUM OF AGREEMENT